 - Metal Technologies

-The systems companies supply businesses who manufacture the windows and doors, known as fabricators.
-Fabricators can range in size to those manufacturing just a few frames per week, to several thousand per week (often referred to as ‘super fabricators’).
+The systems companies supply businesses that manufacture the windows and doors, known as fabricators.
+Fabricators can range in size from those manufacturing just a few frames per week, to several thousand per week, often referred to as ‘super fabricators’.

 Window and Door Fabricators

-In the UK there are around 4,500 window and door fabricators, of which some 1,500 fabricate PVC-U, 800 aluminium and the rest are joiners, or timber window and door manufacturers.
+In the UK there are around 4,500 window and door fabricators, of which some 1,500 fabricate uPVC, 800 aluminium and the rest are joiners or timber window and door manufacturers.
 Some companies manufacture more than one material type.
-Insight Data has a specialist database of window and door fabricators
+Insight Data has a specialist database of window and door fabricators.

 Many fabricators also supply the trade, i.e. builders, double glazing firms or home improvement companies who do not manufacture but prefer to focus on sales and installation.